musicjoeyoung/Drizzle-Test/README.md

 # Drizzle-Test

+## Description
+This is a practice project involving users, posts, comments, likes, etc.

+## Purpose
-This is a test as I learn how to efficiently use Drizzle with TypeScript, Zod for type safety enforcement, and Dotenvx
+This is my attempt at learning how to use Drizzle and Zod.

+## Tech
+- TypeScript
+- Drizzle - MySql
+- Zod
+- Dotenvx